 - Plan 3 courses using Purple Pen:

-- If you need Purple Pen assistance then ask.
+o If you need Purple Pen assistance then ask.
+Video guide here.

-- Usually Long, Medium and Beginner.
+o Usually Long (as Green as you can make it), Medium (Orange) and Beginner (White).
 If you vary this, let the SI person know.

 - For a Level D you don’t need a formal controller, but by all means ask someone to check if you want to.
 Richard can advise.